tamasmocsanyi/project1/README.md

    - Filtering and grouping data based on betting markets and outcomes to create pivot tables for a better interpretation of odds.
 The purpose is to facilitate a more insightful analysis and ranking of bookmakers using simple statistical methods.

-   - Creating a function that builds on the logic of the previous steps.
+   - Creating a function that builds on the logic of the previous step.

 ## API Documentation